 Many drivers choose to lease a car rather than purchase it outright in order to lessen the monthly cost or afford a more luxurious option.
-However, after leasing a vehicle, many drivers then choose to buy it.
+And after leasing a vehicle, many drivers then choose to buy it.
 This option is best for drivers who have fallen in love with their leased vehicle and no longer want to pay a monthly fee.
 But before taking this route, it’s important to weigh the total cost.

 When should you lease before buying?